berteh/ScribusGenerator/README.md

 ![Illustration: Scribus File for Generator](pic/SG-01.png)

 If you wish to generate one page (or many) for each data entry you're done, congratulations !
-If you would rather display many data entries on a single page simply add the text ``%VAR_NEXT-RECORD%`` after each entry but the last: ScribusGenerator will automatically load the new data record when it reaches the end of your template.
+If you would rather display many data entries on a single page simply add the text ``%SG_NEXT-RECORD%`` after each entry but the last: ScribusGenerator will automatically load the new data record when it reaches the end of your template.

 ### Create your (csv) Data File